Worthwhile advice from a UK insurer

-Instead of doing the work yourself, consider using tradesmen.
+Instead of being a DIY homeowner, consider using tradesmen.
 They know what they are doing.
 They have all the right tools for the job.
 Sure, you’ll have to pay for their service, but you benefit from:

 - A free bank holiday weekend to do with as you please

 There are a couple of caveats when hiring tradesmen: